-Adjustment disorder is characterised by difficulty adjusting to an event.
+Adjustment disorder is characterized by difficulty adjusting to an event or a new circumstance.
 This reaction is disproportionate to the stressor and impairs daily functioning.
-Typical treatment for adjustment disorder includes psychotherapy and may involve medication.
+Typical treatment for adjustment disorder includes therapy and may involve medication.
 Adjustment disorder can improve with treatment; it may take anywhere from a few weeks to a few months for symptoms to improve.

-Adjustment disorders can happen at any age and are common in children and adolescents.1 If unresolved, adjustment disorders can lead to worsening feelings, emotions, and behaviors.
+Adjustment disorders can happen at any age and are common in children and adolescents.1 If unresolved, adjustment disorders can lead to worsening feelings and behaviors.

 What Is Adjustment Disorder?